husomichael/nft-randomizer/README.md

 /////Things that are broken://///
 Client keeps freezing randomly.
 Refreshing resets reducers and loses data.
 Have to restart at select project. (useParams will fix this).
-Reducers are 1 step behind.
-(Try swapping takeLatest to takeAll??)
-^(They're posting to the server but the GET call is 1 step behind somehow.)

 /////Things to do://////
 Update database to have project_id foreign keys on layers and attributes